-With the recognition that students learn better and are more engaged through direct, hands-on experiences that are relevant to them, Heathwood Hall has launched the Columbia Connections program.
+Heathwood Hall developed the Columbia Connections program with the recognition that students learn better and are more engaged through direct, hands-on experiences that are relevant to them.

-Basic skills development and knowledge acquisition remain a constant and important central focus of Heathwood’s curriculum.
-Columbia Connections allows our students and faculty to go beyond the basics by connecting what they’ve learned in the classroom to their surrounding communities.
+While essential skills development and knowledge acquisition remain a constant and important central focus of Heathwood’s curriculum, Columbia Connections allows our students and faculty to go beyond the basics by connecting what they’ve learned in the classroom to their surrounding communities.

 --Connecting to places

 --Connecting to people